PrefectHQ/prefect/docs/core/task_library/contributing.md

 ## Testing

-Due to the nature of the tasks in the task library interacting with a wide range of services from various contributors it is not condusive for Prefect integration tests to maintain tests that communicate with all of these services.
+Due to the nature of the tasks in the task library interacting with a wide range of services from various contributors it is not always possible for Prefect to maintain tests that communicate with all of these services.
 Because of this, it is integral that users who are contributing tasks to the task library test their tasks themselves against whichever services the tasks interact with.